-Filters are a critical tool in Onit app building, which enable you to filter for a subset of transactions or users that meet specific criteria.
-Filters can be assigned to certain Actions or Business Rules to limit their scope.
-For example, you can limit which users receive a notification or which transactions will be modified.
+Filters are a critical tool in building an Onit app.
+They enable you to filter for a subset of transactions or users that meet specific criteria.
+To limit their scope, filters can be assigned to certain Actions or Business Rules.
+For example, you can restrict which users receive notifications or which transactions are modified.

-Note that Onit distinguishes between Raw Filters used to filter for users and transactions so we'll be referring to Raw Transaction Filters and Raw User Filters separately in this tutorial.
+Note that Onit distinguishes between Raw Filters used to filter users and transactions.
+Therefore, in this tutorial, we'll refer to raw transaction and user filters separately.

 Before We Start ...